syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 ### Handling CRUD operations

-You can enable editing in the grid component using the [GridEditSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component.
-Grid provides various modes of editing options such as [Inline/Normal](https://blazor.syncfusion.com/documentation/datagrid/in-line-editing), [Dialog](https://blazor.syncfusion.com/documentation/datagrid/dialog-editing), and [Batch](https://blazor.syncfusion.com/documentation/datagrid/batch-editing) editing.
+To enable editing in the grid component, utilize the [GridEditSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component.
+The grid offers multiple editing modes including Inline/Normal, Dialog, and Batch editing.
+For more details, refer to the [Grid Editing](https://blazor.syncfusion.com/documentation/datagrid/editing) documentation.

-Here, Inline edit mode is utilized, and used Toolbar property to show toolbar items for editing.
-DataGrid Editing and Toolbar code have been added to the previous Grid model.
+In this scenario, the inline edit mode and [Toolbar](https://blazor.syncfusion.com/documentation/datagrid/tool-bar) property are configured to display toolbar items for editing purposes.

 {% tabs %}
 {% highlight razor %}